United States of America - Maryland, Germantown

 - Provides regulatory compliance support for Federal, state, municipal, and commercial clients.

-- Serves as a Field Director and has experience in directing field crews under the guidance of the Principal Investigator including scheduling work and making individual or team work assignments and leading the instruction of others in the use of equipment, technology, and field methods.
+- Serves as a Senior Field Director and has extensive experience in directing field crews under the guidance of the Principal Investigator including scheduling work and making individual or team work assignments and leading the instruction of others in the use of equipment, technology, and field methods.
+May have the ability to serve as a Principal Investigator, based on level of experience and project complexity.

 - Supports all phases of archaeological investigation and regulatory compliance.